jingwenhuang96/certified-aws-developer-associate-notes/1-aws-fundamentals/ec2.md

 * Up to 75% compared to On-demand
 * Pay upfront for what you use with long term commitment
 * Reservation period can be 1 or 3 years
-* Reserve a specific instance type
+* Reserve a specific instance
 * Recommended for steady state usage applications (think database)
 #### Convertible Reserved Instances
 * Can change the EC2 instance type